 - A completed Anderson University Falls School of Business DBA program application form. - All coursework must be completed within six years of when the first doctoral course is taken at Anderson University. - All coursework must be completed with a cumulative GPA of 3.0 or better.
-A maximum of two grades below B- in coursework taken at AU can be counted toward the fulfillment of requirements. - Successful completion of qualifying exams. - Successful completion of a dissertation proposal defense. - Successful completion of a dissertation in the student's major field. - Dissertation must be completed within three years of when coursework is completed.
+A maximum of two grades below B- in coursework taken at AU can be counted toward the fulfillment of requirements. - · Successful completion of qualifying exams. - Successful completion of a dissertation proposal defense. - Successful completion of a dissertation in the student's major field. - Dissertation must be completed within three years of the date when the student advanced to the status of doctoral candidate (ABD).